 I study whether contact with members of other social groups can change not only how we see others, but also how we see ourselves – specifically, how we understand our social identities and group memberships.
 In my research, I try to answer questions such as: Can intergroup contact foster more inclusive identities?
 Can intergroup contact inspire solidarity across social divides?
 Does intergroup contact help or hinder social change?
 Can large-scale interventions foster social integration and encourage social change?

 My research spans various contexts (sexuality, gender, ethnicity, religion, nationality, caste), multiple countries (UK, India, Germany), large samples (N > 15,000), and multiple designs (cross-sectional, longitudinal, experimental, intervention).

-I am currently completing my doctoral thesis under the supervision of Professor Miles Hewstone and Dr Katharina Schmid.
+I have recently submitted my doctoral thesis, supervised by Professor Miles Hewstone and Dr Katharina Schmid.
 In addition, I am working with Professor Jennifer Richeson and Professor John Dovidio on developing a novel paradigm for studying perceptions of discrimination among members of disadvantaged groups, and am conducting a meta-analysis of research on the ‘ironic’ effects of intergroup contact.

 Intergroup Contact and Social Change: Implications of Negative and Positive Contact for Collective Action in Advantaged and Disadvantaged Groups.